arplaboratory/STHN/README.md

   <summary>Train/Val/Test split</summary>
   Below is the visualization of the train-validation-test regions.
 The dataset includes thermal maps from six flights: three flights (conducted at 9 PM, 12 AM, and 2 AM) cover the upper region, and the other three flights (conducted at 10 PM, 1 AM, and 3 AM) cover the lower region.
 The lower region is further divided into training and validation subsets.
 The synthesized thermal images span a larger area (23,744m x 9,088m) but exclude the test region to assess generalization performance properly.

+  **Note that our v3 dataset *includes* the test region, as we found that its inclusion does not significantly affect performance.
+If you prefer a more rigorous setup that excludes the test region, please use [eval_pix2pix_generate_h5_exclude.py](https://github.com/arplaboratory/STHN/blob/main/global_pipeline/eval_pix2pix_generate_h5_exclude.py) to generate the extended dataset accordingly.**

   ![image](https://github.com/arplaboratory/STHN/assets/29690116/8e833ba9-644e-4446-b951-7b17a5e4316b)

 </details>